Every experienced language learner knows it.

 What do you recommend to prevent this?

-19 experts replied and supplied me with their advice.
+Nineteen experts replied and supplied me with their advice.
 Great advice, I must add.
-It’s always good to inform yourself about the different schools of thought and that’s exactly what Ask the Experts is for.
+It’s always good to inform yourself about the different schools of thought, and that’s exactly what we need.

 Note: the only affiliate links on this page are the ones pointing to the How to Learn and Memorize the Vocabulary of Any Language video course by Anthony Metivier.
 It’s about a memorization method I tested and wholeheartedly recommend.
 In fact, I did a case study on it.
 You can find out more about it here:

 Yangyang Cheng is the founder and host of YoyoChinese.com, where students can learn Mandarin Chinese through more than 400 clearly explained video lessons.
 Before Yoyo Chinese, Yangyang taught Chinese to MBA students at Pepperdine University.
 She also has one of the most popular Chinese language learning channel on Youtube with over 6 million views and 43,000+ subscribers.